‘How many more people have to die?’ Carbon monoxide kills two more in HUD housing

 Like many of their neighbors, the Flemings had moved to Hickory Hollow because they wanted a quiet, safe place to live.
 The complex sits on the outskirts of Wayne, a small suburb of Detroit filled with modest ranch houses, medical facilities and senior citizen homes.
 The townhouse-style apartments at Hickory Hollow are scattered across 65 buildings in a private enclave; all have identical black shutters and tan-and-brick siding.
 The grassy grounds are lined with walkways and dotted with brightly colored sculptures.
 A golf course is across the street.
 It’s a short drive to HUD Secretary Ben Carson’s first childhood home.

-Hickory Hollow is a co-op, so residents are shareholders in the corporation that owns the property, but they do not directly own real estate.
-About a third of residents receive HUD rental assistance for low-income families, including the Flemings, according to HUD records.
+Hickory Hollow is a co-op, so residents are shareholders in the corporation that owns the property, but they do not directly own the real estate.
+About a third of residents receive HUD rental assistance for low-income families, as had the Flemings, according to HUD records.

 The property did well on its last mandatory health and safety inspection from HUD, receiving an 80 out of 100 in 2015, records show.
 But federal inspectors didn’t assess whether any of the homes had working carbon monoxide detectors, because they aren’t required by law in HUD housing.

 The cause of the carbon monoxide buildup in the Flemings’ home is still being determined, and police are conducting an investigation.
-A local fire official told Gunn on the night of the incident, Feb.
-1, that his team found no carbon monoxide detectors during their walkthrough of her parents’ home, Gunn said.
+Gunn said a local fire official told her on the night of the incident, Feb.
+1, that his team found no carbon monoxide detectors during their walkthrough of her parents’ home.
 A forensic engineer hired by the family’s attorney also found no detectors during a Feb.
 15 inspection, according to an email from the engineer reviewed by NBC News.
 (The city of Wayne declined to confirm whether detectors were missing or answer questions about what fire officials found.)

-Maintenance staff told emergency responders that chimneys across the complex had iced up, and the ice obstructions were a “possible contributing factor to the CO levels,” according to the fire department’s incident report, obtained by NBC News through a Freedom of Information Act request.
+The maintenance staff told the emergency responders that chimneys across the complex had iced up, and that the ice obstructions were a “possible contributing factor to the CO levels,” according to the fire department’s incident report, obtained by NBC News through a Freedom of Information Act request.

 The early signs of carbon monoxide poisoning include dizziness, headaches, weakness, confusion and an upset stomach, making them easy to mistake for other ailments.
 Many victims die in their sleep.
 Emergency responders found Anthony Fleming unresponsive in an armchair; his wife was found dead on her bed upstairs, according to the fire department’s report.